Codecademy/docs/content/javascript/concepts/arrays/terms/slice/slice.md

   - 'paths/front-end-engineer-career-path'
 ---

-The **`.slice()`** [method](https://www.codecademy.com/resources/docs/javascript/methods) in JavaScript is utilized to select a segment of an [array](https://www.codecademy.com/resources/docs/javascript/arrays) and generate a new array from that selection.
-Importantly, this method creates this partial copy of an array, otherwise known as a _shallow copy_, without altering the original array.
+The **`.slice()`** [method](https://www.codecademy.com/resources/docs/javascript/methods) in JavaScript returns a partial copy of an array, otherwise known as a shallow copy, without altering the original array.

 ## Understanding Shallow Copy